Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 O

-Ron O'Brien [Real name: Gregory Pittman] DJ who made the transition to FM when WXTC switched from Beautiful Music to Lite Rock in 1985.
+Ron O'Brien [Real name: Gregory Pitman] DJ who made the transition to FM when WXTC switched from Beautiful Music to Lite Rock in 1985.
 Left WXTC to go to a station in Hilton Head.
 Later worked in Raleigh, NC.
-As of September 2014 he was a Production Manager for the Country Music Association in Nashville.
+As of 2024, he is Studio Manager at Gateway Studios & Production Services in St. Louis.

 P